Set partitions, tableaux, and subspace profiles under regular diagonal matrices: -analogs

 \end{example}

-\begin{remark} The study of standard shifted tableaux of shape $\lambda$ where $\lambda$ has distinct parts goes back to the work of Schur.
-See the survey article of Adin and Roichman \cite[Section.
+\begin{remark} The study of standard shifted tableaux of shape $\lambda$ when $\lambda$ has distinct parts goes back to Schur.
+See the survey article of Adin and Roichman~\cite[Section.
 14.5.3]{MR3409355}.
 Recently there has been an interest in the enumeration of shifted tableaux for partitions whose parts are not necessarily distinct \cite{MR3017956,MR3665574}. \end{remark} \begin{theorem} For every partition $\lambda$ of $n$ whose parts are distinct, with the possible exception of the largest part,

 \end{theorem} \begin{example} Take $\lambda = (3,3,1)$.
 Then

 and $b_\lambda(-1)=4$.
 There are four standard shifted tableaux of shape $(3,3,1)$, namely

 \end{example} \begin{proof} [Proof of Theorem~\ref{theorem:minusone}] Let $\lambda=(\lambda_1,\dotsc,\lambda_m)$ be an integer partition.
 Suppose $T\in \Tab_{[n]}(\lambda)$ is such that $c(T)$ is odd.
 This happens if and only if $c_{ij}(T)$ is odd for all $1\leq i\leq m$, $2\leq j\leq \lambda_i$.
 For each $j\geq 2$, let $s_{ij}(T):=c_{ij}(T)+(i-1)$.
 Then $s_{ij}(T)$ is the number of entries of the $(j-1)$st column of $T$ that are less than $T_{ij}$.
 Since the $j$th column of $T$ is increasing, we have